justin7251/roadmap/README.md

 # Roadmap

-The roadmap is a simple tracking tool built by PHP.
+The roadmap is a simple tracking tool built in PHP.
 For the periphery of the roadmap which represents as Features, Epics, and Milestones.
 A milestone is a marker of a stage in a project.
 Epic is the outline of the feature that highlights the task.

 <img src="public/img/delivery_timeline.png" height="450">